Maria Grazia Cutuli: Death

 Maria Grazia Cutuli was murdered along with Spanish war correspondent Julio Fuentes of El Mundo, and Australian Harry Burton and Afghan Azizullah Haidari, who both worked for Reuters.
 They were murdered about 90 kilometers from Kabul near Sarubi, located in the Nangarhar Province, on 19 November 2001, as the group travelled between Jalalabad and Kabul.
 Her autopsy revealed that she had died from 4 gun shot wounds to the back and it confirmed her earlobe had been cut off, which was done by her murderer for jewellery.

 A group of journalists had left in a small convoy of about 8 cars from Jalalabad and were en route to Kabul.
 The first several cars of the convoy were stopped near a bridge by armed, Pashto-speaking men who identified themselves as Taliban.
 When rock throwing and shooting ensued, the 4 cars in the rear turned and escaped back to Jalalabad.
-Before she was killed, Cutili was raped by the later convicted murderer Reza Khan.
+Before she was killed, Cutuli was raped by the later convicted murderer Reza Khan.

 On the same day of her death, her last article in Corriere della Sera was published, called "A deposit of nerve gas in the base of Osama."
 That story was filed earlier but reported on the discovery of a chemical factory that posed a threat during the war.